mb0/xelf-old/DESIGN.md

 by the parent expression's resolver.
 They are formed automatically by the parser from tag and declaration symbols in expression arguments.

-Dynamic expressions are all expression where the resolver is not yet known and may start with a literal or sub expression.
+Dynamic expressions are expressions, where the resolver is yet unknown and may start with a literal or sub expression.
 Dynamic expressions starting with a literal are transformed are resolved with a configurable dyn resolver.

 The default dyn resolver resolves the first arg and delegates to another resolvers based on it.
 If the first argument is a type the expression is treated as the 'as' type conversion resolver.
 For